 Psychotherapy for everyone

 Dr. Heck is a general practitioner who is highly skilled at working with individuals with a broad range of concerns.
 Due to her specialty training in character assessment, diagnosis, and treatment, as well as her training in psychoanalytic psychology, she is facile at quickly understanding the people who come to her for treatment, and at helping them to quickly feel relief.
 Dr. Heck works from a psychodynamic frame, which means that she incorporates her patient's histories, personalities, and relational styles into her work.
 She believes that early relationships shape who we become, and that understanding these dynamics helps people to know themselves more deeply.
-Dr. Heck's patients tell her that her psychotherapy process alleviates their symptoms of distress and improves their interpersonal relationships.
+Dr. Heck's patients tell her that her psychotherapy process alleviates their symptoms of distress, enables them to meet their life goals, and improves their interpersonal relationships.

 Dr. Heck enjoys working with all types of people at all stages of life.
 In particular, she has great success with people who are going through a life transition.
 She also enjoys working with other mental health professionals, including those who are currently in training.
 She believes that in order to be the best healer of others, practitioners need to be in good health themselves.
 The best therapists are ones who have dealt with their own struggles successfully, so that they are able to relate to others without bringing their own issues into the work.